CyborgUnplug/CyborgUnplug/README.md

 ## BRANCH DIFFERENCES

-Note the _wr710n_ branch is lagging behind _master_ due to differences in hardware and features such as the free SSL sheathed VPN service, automatic firmware updates and private email alerts/notification system.
-These are only available with Little Snipper hardware sold due to the work involved, alongside the financial and administrative costs of having thousands of people on the project VPN.
+Note the _wr710n_ (DIY) branch is far behind _master_ now and will be discontinued.
+This is due to TP-Link finally giving into the FCC and ensuring that this device can't be flashed with alternative, after-market firmware.
+We're currently looking into a new OpenWrt capable router target widely available in shops worldwide to support.

 ## KEYS